Backorder vs. Out of Stock: Which Inventory Management Strategy Fits Your Business?

 A key element of any effective inventory management framework is managing backorders vs. out of stock product statuses.
 Deciding whether or not to place a product on backorder or label it as "out of stock" depends on your business model and customer expectations.

-Proper inventory management requires an understanding of the common terminology and nuances in term differences.
-To help you decide which method is right for your business, we’ve compiled a list of some of the most common out-of-stock vs. backorder questions and answers as well as the pros and cons of each inventory management strategy.
+To help you understand which method is right for your business, we’ve compiled a list of some of the most common out-of-stock vs. backorder questions and answers as well as the pros and cons of each inventory management strategy.

 What Does Backorder Mean?